top of page

 Evolution of Cloud Computing

-The advent of the internet in the 1990s supplied the required infrastructure, and businesses such as Salesforce and Amazon Web Services (AWS) pioneered the commercial cloud industry in the late 1990s and early 2000s.
+The introduction of the internet in the 1990s supplied the required infrastructure, and businesses such as Salesforce and Amazon Web Services (AWS) pioneered the commercial cloud industry in the late 1990s and early 2000s.
 Salesforce's SaaS model and AWS's Elastic Compute Cloud (EC2) release transformed how businesses accessed and scaled their IT resources, ushering the cloud from a novel concept to a mainstream service.

 Understanding the Cloud Computing Environment